 About the HyperFalcos Project

-In 2013, Elon Musk released the Hyperloop White Paper proposing the concept for the “Fifth mode of travel,” for travel up to 700 mph.
-A tube would be built below ground with most of the air pumped out creating a near-vacuum environment.
+In 2013, Elon Musk released the Hyperloop White Paper proposing the concept for the “fifth mode of travel,” for travel up to 700 mph.
+A tube would be built with most of the air pumped out; creating a near-vacuum environment.
 This reduces drag on the “pod” containing humans and/or cargo.
 The original pod concept is that pods would “levitate” via linear induction motors and air compressors.

 In June 2015, SpaceX announced they would sponsor a Hyperloop pod design competition.
 They built a 1-mile-long subscale test track near SpaceX headquarters in Hawthorne, CA. The competition’s goal is to support the development of functional prototypes and encourage innovation by challenging student teams to design and build the best high-speed Pod.
 The first three competitions were held in January 2017, August 2017, and July 2018, and were the first of their kind anywhere in the world.
 This year, the hyperloop competition returns!

 Nestled in the elevation of Colorado Springs, our official Hyperloop competition team is comprised of motivated students who work to play a part in developing an effective design of the Hyperloop project.
-Our students work together in cross disciplines to fulfill one purpose: produce the quickest, highly functioning Hyperloop pod model to the best of our ability.
+Our students work together across disciplines to fulfill one purpose: produce the quickest, highly functioning Hyperloop pod model to the best of our ability.